Creating age friendly communities

 How we can help

-We provide advice, resources and support, including a small grants programme, to help create age friendly communities in New Zealand.
+The Office for Seniors provides advice, resources and a small grants programme, to help support age friendly communities in New Zealand.

-We have an Age friendly toolkit to help take you through the steps to developing an age friendly plan for your community.
+The Age friendly toolkit guides you through the steps to developing an age friendly plan for your community.

-We run an annual Age friendly Fund grants programme to help provide funding for developing an age friendly plan, doing a needs assessment or setting up a new project to enable ideas to be tested or piloted.
+The annual Age friendly Fund grants programme helps provide funding for developing an age friendly plan, doing a needs assessment or setting up a new project to enable ideas to be tested or piloted.

 Age friendly resources